 d-MEMP students take the same courses as their campus counterparts, many of which require that students work on teams of four to six students.

 Teams are made of up both distance and campus students, and d-MEMP students use a variety of tools and technologies to support group assignments and projects.
 Faculty determine the collaboration technologies and tools to be used for each class, and students leverage teleconferencing, email, and other existing approaches to work with others.

 - View a screenshot of a d-MEMP student giving an individual presentation in a live class via Adobe Connect.

-- View a video of a d-MEMP student participating with campus students in a live class presentation.
+- View a video of a student participating with campus students in a live class presentation:

-- View a screenshot of an MEMP professor's lecture via Panopto (includes labels of components).
+- View a screenshot of a Master of Engineering Management lecture via Panopto (includes labels of components).